ace-diff/ace-diff/README.md

 #### CSS

-Styling the elements is vitally important: the gutter should retain its width even if the user resizes his or her browser; but honestly the CSS is very much up to you.
+Styling the elements is vitally important: the gutter should retain its width even if the user resizes his or her browser.
+But honestly, how you go about that is very much up to you: you can provide whatever CSS you want, depending on your scenario.

 If you want the ace editor's to change height/width based on a user's browser, I find using flexbox the best option - but hell, if you want to use a `<table>`, knock yourself out. :)

 Take a look at the [demos](http://benkeen.github.io/ace-diff/) for some ideas.
+They all use flexbox for the layouts, but include some different styles and class names just so you can see.

 ### Configuration

-As mentioned in the features section above, you can configure your Ace-diff instances in a few different ways:
+You can configure your Ace-diff instance through a number of config settings.
+This object is what you pass to the constructor, like the **Javascript** section above.

 #### Default settings

-Here are all the default settings.
+Here are all the defaults.
 I'll explain each one in details below.
+Note: you only need to override whatever you want.

 ```javascript
 {